 From their striking fur coloration to their smelly yet effective defense mechanism, skunks are unique and fascinating animals.
-There are several different species of skunks, but do any of them make good pets?
-Are there any laws surrounding the ownership of skunks as pets?
-Furthermore, what sorts of needs do they have in captivity?
+Do skunks make good pets?
+There are several different species of skunks, but which one of them makes a good pet?
+Are there any laws surrounding the ownership of a pet skunk?
+Furthermore, what sorts of needs does a pet skunk have in captivity?

 Let’s take a long whiff of the skunk’s history and learn why it’s become a fairly popular exotic pet despite its ability to produce an absolutely foul odor.
 We’ll also talk about how to properly care for them in captivity and, of course, if it’s legal to do so in your area.